cubenlp/PGCL/README.md

-# Pun-Generation-with-Curriculum-Learning
-[ACL2024] Are U a Joke Master?
+# Are U a Joke Master?
 Pun Generation via Multi-Stage Curriculum Learning towards a Humor LLM
+The dataset and code are coming soon!